Annual assessment reports are due September 15, 2017

 The reports provides an overview of the findings from OSU’s participation in the CIRP Freshman Surveys.
 The full reports can be obtained from the OSU Office of the Vice President for Student Affairs.

-OSU's annual assessment report is required by the Oklahoma State Regents for Higher Education and is prepared according to their guidelines.
+OSU's annual assessment report is required by the Oklahoma State Regents for Higher Education (OSRHE) and is prepared according to their guidelines.
 The report describes activity in the areas of entry-level assessment, general education assessment, program outcomes assessment, assessment of student and alumni satisfaction, and special assessment projects during the previous academic year.
 These reports highlight OSU's strong commitment to improving student learning.